LegionEmulationProject/.github/profile/README.md

 ## Current Projects

 ## - [AshamaneCore](https://github.com/LegionEmulationProject/AshamaneCore)
-- Based on Trinitycore needs alot of work.
-Is currently gettings updated with commits from trinitycore.
-NOT RECOMMENED FOR NEW USERS
+- Based on Trinitycore with alot of work done by the original Ashamane Project.
+- Currently gettings updates from trinitycore commits.
+- Builds with current trinitycore requirements (VSS2022, Boost 1.84, Mysql8, OpenSSL 3)
+- NOT RECOMMENDED FOR NEW USERS
+- NOT RECOMMENDED FOR STARTING A PRIVATE SERVER